June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 house, that unless there is food in our hands being shown to him he just looks at us as if to say "You crazy humans you think I'm dumb enough to do a trick

 when you want me to, without a peanut or cracker?
 Well forget it."
-But once the treats are shown to him he will do anything to get them and will continue to do so
+But once the treats are shown to him he will do anything to get them and will continue to do

-a bit in order to go out into the main area.
-He loves the bike rides, but the cars startle him a bit, and the last thing we would want is to have him get startled and
+for a bit in order to go out into the main area.
+He loves the bike rides, but the cars startle him a bit, and the last thing we would want is to have him get startled

-fly off.
+and fly off.
 So after he and his siblings were safely tucked into their cages we went to find the Ohio River.
 The ride there was a lot of fun.
-It was all downhill from the
+It was all downhill from

-in October when the sun sets around 5:15.
+those darn days in October when the sun sets around 5:15.
 The moon came out early and was a beautiful sight to see behind the trees.

 A crescent moon peeks through the trees